Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 - [x] 18.
 Are thoughts and illustrations/diagrams/charts that do not belong to the writer properly identified and footnoted in the text?

 - Workload distribution: The report is primarily done by Naman Pal.
-The research was a combined effort of Naman and Zoyeba.
+The research and references part was a combined effort of Naman and Zoyeba.
 The hardware and software specifics were mainly done by Eshan Salwan.

 # Appendices